 - For ground mount: Secure the brackets to concrete footings or ground screws.

-Step 7: Connect Multiple Panels (Optional)
+Connect Multiple Panels (Optional)

 - Maintain at least 20mm (¾ inch) gap between panels for airflow.